Link Preview

 Default vs. subtle links

-In most cases, the default type is the best option for ensuring people can easily scan and recognize links within an interface.
+In most cases, the default link type is the best option for ensuring people can easily scan and recognize links within an interface.

-It’s safe to eliminate the inline style on subtle links in obvious lists of links, like in footers or navigation panels.
+It’s safe to eliminate the inline behavior on subtle links in obvious lists of links, like in footers or navigation panels.
 Because people typically understand these patterns provide navigation options, the additional visual cues aren’t needed.

 Icons in links